In a turbofan engine, which component is responsible for compressing air?

 Prepare for the Envoy Technical Test with flashcards and multiple-choice questions, each providing detailed hints and explanations.
 Ace your exam with confidence!

-In contrast, the fan primarily draws in large quantities of air and is essential for generating thrust, while the turbine extracts energy from the high-temperature, high-pressure gases produced in the combustion process to drive the compressor.
-The accessory gearbox, on the other hand, is responsible for powering various auxiliary systems but does not play a direct role in compressing air.
+While the fan initially draws in ambient air, its primary role is not compression, but rather moving a large quantity of air to generate thrust, while the turbine extracts energy from the high-temperature exhaust gases to drive the compressor.
+The accessory gearbox serves ancillary functions like powering engine accessories but does not play a direct role in air compression.

 Subscribe